arc-eng/cli/prompts/README.md

 - `sh`: Execute shell commands and capture the output.
 - `env`: Access environment variables.
 - `subtask`: Let RP Pilot run a task and capture the output.
+- `select`: Select an option from a list.

 ## Example of a Prompt Template